Battle of Shipu: The battle

 Arlington has left a valuable description of the battle from the Chinese viewpoint.
-He was aboard Yuyuan when the frigate was attacked by the two French launches, and described vividly the panic that ensued after the explosion of the spar torpedoes, as the Chinese crewmen abandoned ship and swam for the shore.
+He was aboard Yuyuen when the frigate was attacked by the two French launches, and described vividly the panic that ensued after the explosion of the spar torpedoes, as the Chinese crewmen abandoned ship and swam for the shore.
 During the confusion of the French attack the Chinese shore batteries opened fire.
 The Chinese artillery fire was wildly inaccurate and at least one shell seems to have hit the composite sloop Chengqing, crippling her also:

 The scene that now occurred almost beggars description.
 Some tried to lower the boats, some rushed between decks to try and save their possessions, many jumped overboard into the sea.
 It was, in fact, everyone for himself, and the devil take the hindmost.
 When I had time to realise what had really happened, a strange scene was unrolled before me.
 Just ahead of us lay the little Ching-ching slowly settling down beneath the waters; she had been attacked by the same torpedo boat that had sunk us.
 Our own ship was gradually sinking, her guns just level with the water's edge.
 Along the shore and in the water about us were seamen, soldiers, chickens, ducks, geese and baggage of every description.
 The fault rested entirely with the Chinese—even at the last moment, had they made any attempt to repel the torpedo boat they might have warded off the catastrophe, and possibly sunk the enemy instead.
 No such attempt was made, and the French escaped scot-free.

 On the morning of 15 February the French scouted Shipu Bay and discovered that both Chinese ships had been sunk.
 Gourdon and Duboc were feted on their return to the French squadron, and were both decorated for the heroism they had shown in pressing home their torpedo attack under fire.

 Embarrassed by the loss of one of their ships to friendly fire, the Chinese authorities later claimed that Chengqing had been deliberately scuttled to prevent her from falling into the hands of the French.
 However, both Arlington and Duboc record seeing a bright flash and hearing a loud explosion aboard Chengqing during the battle.
 Arlington assumed that the sloop had been struck by a French torpedo, but she seems rather to have fallen victim to a Chinese shell.
-Duboc and Gourdon were insistent that they had only attacked Yuyuan, not Chengqing.
+Duboc and Gourdon were insistent that they had only attacked Yuyuen, not Chengqing.